CCRI-Cyberknights/stemday_2025/challenges/02_Base64/README.md

 ## 📂 Files in this folder:
 - `encoded.txt` – The intercepted Base64-encoded transmission.
-- `decode_base64.sh` – A helper script to guide you through decoding.
 - (The decoded result will be saved as `decoded_output.txt`.)

 ---